somethingx01/TopicalAttentionBrexit/README.md

 Run the main_sentiment_instance_counts_epochs.py.
 Note that the dataset epochs are organized in an time-descending order.
 That is, SNSTtrain_08 for epoch 0, SNStrain_07 for epoch 1, etc.

 ## Text Content:
-For dataset text content purpuses, please redirect to https://github.com/somethingx01/TwitterCrawlerUsingIDs.
+For dataset text content purposes, please redirect to https://github.com/somethingx01/TwitterCrawlerUsingIDs.

 Training and prediction
 -------------